almgong/CS144-UCLA-WebApplications/p2/final/README.txt

 4. 4NF - if all X->->Y in schema are either trivial or X is a superkey.
 Check!
 	No violations of 4NF in any of our tables.
+	Initially we had the category attribute in item, but this was a MVD that violated 4N, so we removed it by creating a ItemCategory relation.

+Other notes:

+We did not include the attribute "number of bids" into our Item table because we felt that it was easily obtainable with a single join query.
+Therefore, we left it out in efforts of reducing redundant information.